 There is always a fun festival to attend when the weather is nice in the Windy City.
-Below we’ve listed a handful of festivals that are free and family-friendly.
+Below we've listed a handful of festivals that are free, family-friendly, or just plain fun.

 For even more festivals, check out Choose Chicago for a full event calendar.